Dark-Matter-Labs/MaTREEd/project-description.md

 sequestration = stock(t1) - stock(t0)
 ```

-where `diameter_t0` and `diameter_t1` are the initial diameter of the tree and the diameter of the tree after one year, respectively; `trunk_girth_t0` is the initial trunk girth of the tree; and `stock(t1)` and `stock(t0)` are the initial tree carbon stock and the tree carbon stock after one year, which are computed through the equation above using the initial value and the value after one year of `trunk_girth`.
+where `diameter_t0` and `diameter_t1` are the initial diameter of the tree and the diameter of the tree after one year (both expressed in cm), respectively; `trunk_girth_t0` is the initial trunk girth of the tree; and `stock(t1)` and `stock(t0)` are the initial tree carbon stock and the tree carbon stock after one year, which are computed through the equation above using the initial value and the value after one year of `trunk_girth`.
 The equation models the annual growth of the diameter of a tree and is derived from [this scientific paper](https://iforest.sisef.org/contents/?id=ifor0635-005).

 For each neighborhood, the values of `stock` and `sequestration` for all the available trees are summed to obtain the total values.
-These values are finally divided by the area of the neighborhood to obtain the **areal CO<sub>2</sub> stock** [Kg/km<sup>2</sup>] (`areal_stock`) and the **areal CO<sub>2</sub> sequestration** [Kg/y/km<sup>2</sup>] (`areal_sequestration`).
+These values are finally divided by the area of the neighborhood to obtain the **areal CO<sub>2</sub> stock** [kg/km<sup>2</sup>] (`areal_stock`) and the **areal CO<sub>2</sub> sequestration** [kg/y/km<sup>2</sup>] (`areal_sequestration`).

 ## Webapp <a name="webapp"></a>

-As mentioned in the [Introduction] section, the MaTREEd web application (available [here](https://gisdevio.github.io/MaTREEd/#/)) acts as a Tree Information System for Madrid neighborhoods offering two main functions: i) visualization of the results achieved by applying the methodology described above, which depicts the current situation in Madrid in terms of carbon stock and sequestration rate; and ii) simulation of the increase in the carbon stock and sequestration rate, in any user-defined scenario where a certain number of trees with specific characteristics are added in a neighborhood.
+As mentioned in the [Introduction to MaTREEd](#introduction) section, the MaTREEd web application (available [here](https://gisdevio.github.io/MaTREEd/#/)) acts as a Tree Information System for Madrid neighborhoods offering two main functions: i) visualization of the results achieved by applying the methodology described above, which depicts the current situation in Madrid in terms of carbon stock and sequestration rate; and ii) simulation of the increase in the carbon stock and sequestration rate, in any user-defined scenario where a certain number of trees with specific characteristics are added in a neighborhood.

 The interface of the web application consists of a main map viewer and a layer menu on the right side.
 The map viewer displays the layer selected in the layer menu (only one layer at a time) on top of the OpenStreetMap basemap.
 When selected, the layers available in the layer menu show various thematic maps according to the values of the tree summary statistics computed in step 2 of the [Methodology](#methodology) section for each neighborhood, i.e. `tree_density`, `mean_trunk_girth`, `mean_height`, `mean_height`, `mean_crown_diameter` and `tree_coverage`.
 From the layer menu, the maps of areal carbon stock and areal sequestration rate for each neighborhood, i.e. `areal_stock` and `areal_sequestration`, respectively, are also available.
 Each of the seven thematic maps is accompanied by its own legend displaying the quantitative intervals of the classes depicted in the map.
 The selected layer is automatically moved at the top of the layer tree.